 A scenic stay at Great Falls

-At just over 5-hours drive from Calgary, Great Falls is the perfect final overnight stop.
+At just over a 5 hours' drive from Calgary, Great Falls is the perfect final overnight stop.
 The third largest city in the state of Montana and named after the five waterfalls in the area that were first discovered by Lewis and Clark, Great Falls is a great location.

-If after all that hiking you find yourself ready for some city life, the Montana city will more than deliver.
-You'll find museums, art displays at the Romanesque Reviva building and the adjacent Giant Springs State Park.
+If after all that hiking, you find yourself ready for some city life, Montana City will more than deliver.
+You'll find museums and art displays at the Romanesque Revival building and the adjacent Giant Springs State Park.

 Enjoy a dip in the indoor pool or soak up the riverside views from your balcony.
-There's even barbecue facilities, a super outdoor terrace for stargazing and - an added bonus for road trippers - free parking on-site.
+There are even barbecue facilities, a super outdoor terrace for stargazing and - an added bonus for road trippers - free parking on-site.